 Eau de Parfum or EDP is the 2nd most concentrated among all.

 EDP perfumes are naturally more expensive than EDT but the perfume typically tend to last much longer which is up to 10 hours and this certainly justify the price being higher than EDT.

 A decade ago, Eau de Parfum tend to be only for the ladies perfume.
-However in this day, more and more EDP perfumes are made available for the guys and many that jumped onto the EDP-wagon tend to stay on it and never look back after !
+However in this days, more and more EDP perfumes are made available for men and those who has jumped onto the EDP-wagon certainly never look back after !